Berries and Cream (Copycat Ruth Chris Recipe)

 • Berries: Fresh fruit, blueberry, strawberry, blackberry or raspberries.

-Variations and Substitutions for Tasty Delicious Creamy Custard
+Variations and Substitutions for Whipped Cream and Berries

 You and your family or guests will adore the amazing texture of this easy dessert.
 Even though it is elegant enough to be in BON APPÉTIT.
 You will be the star chef and people will rave it is one of the best desserts that they ever had.

-• Berries: Any variety of berries you enjoy Or you can use other fresh fruit.
+• Berries: Any variety of berries you enjoy or you can use other fresh fruit.
+Fresh is key.

-• Toppings: Fresh herbs or even whipping cream.
+• Toppings: Fresh herbs such as mint leaves or even whipping cream.

-These are the basic steps for making Copycat Ruth Chris Recipe.
-Refer to the full, printable recipe card below for detailed instructions and nutritional information including fiber and carbohydrates.
+These are the basic steps for making this cream recipe.
+Refer to the full, printable recipe card below for detailed instructions.

 First, place cream and 1 tablespoon of sugar in a saucepan on the stove.
 Mix well and heat until it starts to boil.
 (Be careful so that the cream will not boil over.)